redcanaryco/oxidebpf/README.md

 ## Testing

+1. Run `docker-compose run --rm test-builder` to build the eBPF test application.
-You can run tests with `cargo test`.
+2. Run tests with `cargo test`.
 To trace BPF syscalls as they occur, run the tests with `cargo with "strace -fe bpf" -- test` (depends on `cargo-with`, included in vagrant bootstrap by default).